Viktoria Wolffhardt

 Viktoria Wolffhardt (born 26 June 1994 in Tulln an der Donau) is an Austrian slalom canoeist who has competed at the international level since 2009.

 She won three medals at the ICF Canoe Slalom World Championships with two silvers (K1 team: 2014, 2017) and a bronze (C1 team: 2015).
 She also won a gold, three silvers and two bronzes at the European Championships.

+She represented Austria at two Olympic games.
+At the delayed 2020 Summer Olympics in Tokyo she finished 11th in the K1 event after being eliminated in the semifinal.
+She also competed at the 2024 Summer Olympics in Paris, finishing 14th in the C1 event and 31st in kayak cross.

 She competed at the 2010 Summer Youth Olympics where she won bronze in the K1 slalom event.

-She represented Austria at the 2020 Summer Olympics in Tokyo, finishing 11th in the K1 event after being eliminated in the semifinal.